 Medicinal chemistry is an interdisciplinary field of study combining aspects of organic chemistry, physical chemistry, pharmacology, microbiology, biochemistry, as well as computational chemistry.
 Medicinal chemistry is concerned with the discovery, design, synthesis, and interactions of a pharmaceutical agent (drug) with the body.

 Medicinal chemistry is mainly concerned with small organic molecules both natural and synthetic.
 Compounds in clinical use are primarily small organic compounds.
 Organometallic compounds, biopharmaceuticals, and inorganic compounds are also used in medicine as therapeutics.
-This introduction to medicinal chemistry will therefore only focus on the macroscopic view of the subject, but nonetheless aims to enhance your overall understanding of this fascinating discipline.

 Fig 1.
 Structures of Certain Drugs